SystemsGenetics/kube-runner/README.md

 ./kube-save.sh <pvc-name> <output-dir>
 ```

+__NOTE__: If you use `kube-load.sh` to upload a directory when that directory already exists remotely, `kube-load.sh` will not overwrite the remote directory.
+Instead, it will copy the local directory _into_ the remote directory.
+For example, if you try to upload a directory called `input` and that directory already exists remotely, the local `input` directory will be copied to `input/input`.
+Keep this in mind whenever you try to update an existing directory!
+You must delete or rename the remote directory before copying the new directory.

 The `nextflow kuberun` command will automatically create a pod that runs your pipeline.
 Alternatively, you can provide your own pod spec.
 The `kube-run.sh` script can generate a pod spec and launch it using the same parameters as `nextflow kuberun`:
 ```bash
 # transfer local nextflow.config if necessary